ramzikhantouchi/Algorithms-and-data-structures-exercises-for-undergraduate-students/README.md

 4. Calculate the product of two square matrices of the same dimension.
 5. Display the number of occurrences of the variable X in both matrices.

+click on this [link](https://github.com/ramzikhantouchi/Algorithms-and-data-structures-exercises-for-undergraduate-students/blob/main/matrices.c) to see the solution of the exercise.

 ## Exercise 10:
 Write a program that reads a line of text (not exceeding 200 characters), stores it in a variable TXT, and then displays: